godotengine/godot-docs/tutorials/io/runtime_file_loading_and_saving.rst

 -----------------

 Godot supports loading Ogg Vorbis, MP3, and WAV audio at runtime.
-Note that not *all* files with an ``.ogg`` extension are Ogg Vorbis files.
+Note that not *all* files with a ``.ogg`` extension are Ogg Vorbis files.
 Some may be Ogg Theora videos, or contain Opus audio within an Ogg container.
 These files will **not** load correctly as audio files in Godot.